BenderRobotics/brest/docs/usage.rst

 * List of the available devices auto-updates with 1 second interval.
 * Devices are added to the tree-view, details of each device can be expanded or collapsed.
-* Expanded view for each device shows intenral parameters.
+* Expanded view for each device shows internal parameters.
 * Every parameter can be copied to clipboard by double-clicking.
 * Supported USB <-> serial converters also show their type (e.g. CP210x, FTDI).